10-menachi/alx-low_level_programming/0x01-variables_if_else_while/README.md

 ### 1-last_digit.c
 assigns a random number to the variable n each time it is executed and prints the last digit of n

+### 2-print_alphabet.c
+prints the alphabet in lowercase, followed by a new line